From Newborn Sleep Patterns towards Healthy Sleep Habits

 Developing newborn sleep patterns

-The main characteristic of a newborn's sleep pattern is the lack of a circadian rhythm.
+The main characteristic of a newborn's sleep pattern is

 So indeed, our baby has no choice when giving us a hard time with